braydio/FundRunner/README.md

 the bot only adjusts positions periodically based on portfolio analysis instead of evaluating individual trades.

+## Gamma Scalper Mode

+The gamma scalper keeps an option position close to delta-neutral by hedging with the underlying stock when delta drifts beyond a threshold.
+Launch it from the main menu and supply a ticker symbol to monitor.

 ## Market Data Feed

 Set `ALPACA_DATA_FEED` in your `.env` to control which Alpaca market data feed